vAndrewKarma/Typescript-Express-StarterKit/README.md

 ## Docker Workflow

-To containerize your Express-Typescript application using Docker, follow these steps:
+To containerize your Typescript-Express-StarterKit application using Docker, follow these steps:

 1. Build the Docker image: